Superintendent (police): India

-In India, a superintendent of police (SP) heads the police force of a police district or is in charge of a rural area in a district.
-Their rank badge is the state emblem one star.
-The rank below it is additional superintendent of police (Addl.SP) or deputy superintendent of police (Dy.SP), while the rank above it is senior superintendent of police (SSP).
-In the state of Kerala, superintendents of police in charge of districts are called District Police Chiefs.
+In India, Superintendent of Police (SP) is a senior gazetted officer rank held by officers of both the Indian Police Service (IPS) and the State Police Services (SPS).
+They are typically appointed as the head of a police district and may also head specialised units of the state police, such as the crime branch, special branch, traffic police, railway police, telecommunication, etc. The rank is above additional superintendent of police and below deputy inspector general of police.

+In the state of Kerala, superintendents of police in charge of districts are called district police chiefs.

 Ireland

 In the Republic of Ireland the rank of superintendent is between inspector and chief superintendent.
 There are usually two or three assigned to each division.
 Detectives use the "detective" prefix.
 There were 178 superintendents in the Garda Síochána at the beginning of 2006.
 In the Irish language, a Garda superintendent is a ceannfort, which translates literally as "headman".
 Ard-Cheannfort is a chief superintendent or "high headman".
 Ceannfort is also used for the military rank of "commandant", equivalent to major.

 Each police district is commanded by a superintendent.
 Districts are sub-units of divisions, which are commanded by chief superintendents.